viadee/bpmn.ai-patterns/README.md

 ### Serviceless AI - DMN as Minimal AI Runtime Environment

-Deep learning is modern and inspires with its possibilities, but it is the current ultimate ratio of machine learning: costly, data-hungry, difficult to understand, non-deterministic and they imply an increase in complexity in IT operations: You will need to maintain a number of fast moving infrastucture technologies, probably both software and GPU-ressources.
+Deep learning is modern and inspires with its possibilities, but it is the current ultimate ratio of machine learning: costly, data-hungry, difficult to understand, non-deterministic and they imply an increase in complexity in IT operations: You will need to maintain a number of fast moving infrastructure technologies, probably both software and GPU-resources.

 However, simplicity, explainability and determinism are obvious design goals - according to Commen Sense and also explicitly on the part of regulators such as the [Recommendations of the German Data Protection Conference (in german)](https://www.datenschutzkonferenz-online.de/media/en/20191106_positionspapier_kuenstliche_intelligenz.pdf) since 2019.
 For decision automation purposes, that rely on tabular data, there may be a shortcut route.

 ![DMN as runtime](models/dmn-as-runtime-environment.png "DMN as runtime")

 One way to maximize simplicity would be to use a rule-based or decision-tree based approach instead.
 Often, their results can be translated into _DMN decision tables_ with little frictional loss.
-DMN tables are not only traceable, but can also be modified as needed.
-In addition, there is no need for specific operational infrastructure: Modern worflow engines can execute DMN out of the box.
+DMN tables are not only traceable but can also be modified as needed.
+In addition, there is no need for specific operational infrastructure: Modern workflow engines can execute DMN out of the box.
 This pattern highly attractive from an architecture point of view and in order to collect low-hanging fruits in terms of business cases - it will not serve as lighthouse project and will probably not win the enthusiasm of data scientists.

 :bulb: In principle, this is also possible with more complex machine learning methods (e.g. through the [Anchors](https://github.com/viadee/javaAnchorExplainer) approach to derive rules from ML models).